Ezzmo/Petclinic/README.md

 - Terraform

 Terraform was used to create our deployment infrastructure as code, in this case to create two environements; Staging and Production.
 In Terrafform each environment is identical but is tagged as Production and Staging.
-The environments have 1 Kubernetes Cluster and all it dependencies, 1 VM for controlling the clusters using Kubectl and testing the app and finally a Jenkins CI/CD server which executes the pipeline by building testing and deploying the application on the K8 cluster
+The environments have 1 Kubernetes Cluster and all it dependencies, 1 VM for controlling the clusters using Kubectl and testing the app and finally a Jenkins CI/CD server which executes the pipeline by building, testing and deploying the application on the K8 cluster.

+We chose Terraform as it lets you write infrastructure as code, the infrastructure configurations can be versioned and maintained, so if another environment needs to be created, you can be sure that you are using the latest configurations which avoids environment drift.

 - Ansible